reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 ## Log Storage & Visualization
 Logs can be stored in files and relational databases.
-Many of the logging frameworks referred to earlier support both.
+Most of the logging frameworks support both.
 Specialized databases called time-series databases (TSDB) are better suited to gathering telemetry.

 Log data is used to capture events.
 Logs, once recorded, are never modified.
 TSDB are optimized for data that is only ever added and arrives in chronological order.
 Logging application events is a core use case for time-series databases.
 There are several open-source TSDB available, including Prometheus and Kibana (the “K” in the classic “ELK stack.”)